Description and principle of operation of engine cooling

 Reliable cooling

-If the engine does not turn off and the temperature continues to rise, the control lamp lights up «Power Train Check» («Checking the power unit»).
-This indicates to the driver that the engine is approaching critical limits and should be stopped.
+If the engine does not shut off and the temperature continues to rise, the Power Train Check light will come on.
+This tells the driver that the engine is approaching critical limits and should be stopped.
 At this point, the PCM generates DTC p1285, which can be retrieved using WDS.

-NOTE: Once 2-cylinder operation is activated, the engine will not return to 4-cylinder operation, even if the temperature should drop, until the ignition is turned off and then back on.
+NOTE: Once 2-cylinder operation is activated, the engine will not return to 4-cylinder operation even if the temperature should drop until the ignition is turned off and then back on.

 Link to this page in different formats